Top oil exporter Saudi Arabia targets net zero emissions by 2060 | Headlines

 Top oil exporter Saudi Arabia targets net zero emissions by 2060

-Saudi Arabia's crown prince said on Saturday that the world's top oil exporter aims to reach zero-net emissions by 2060 and more than double its annual target to reduce carbon emissions.
+Saudi Arabia's crown prince said on Saturday that the world's top oil exporter aims to reach 'net zero' emissions of greenhouse gases - mostly produced by burning fossil fuels - by 2060 - 10 years later than the United States.
+He also said it would double the emissions cuts it plans to achieve by 2030.

+Saudi Arabia's crown prince said on Saturday that the world's top oil exporter aims to reach 'net zero' emissions of greenhouse gases - mostly produced by burning fossil fuels - by 2060 - 10 years later than the United States.

+He also said it would double the emissions cuts it plans to achieve by 2030.
+Crown Prince Mohammed bin Salman and his energy minister said Saudi Arabia would tackle climate change, but also stressed the continued importance of hydrocarbons and said it would continue to ensure oil market stability.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)